 Dr. Bonnie Henry (BC Government Flickr)

-The total number of cases sits at 2,694, with 183 active cases in the province and 2,344 people who tested positive now fully recovered.
+The total number of cases in B.C. sits at 2,680, with 185 active cases in the province and 2,328 people who tested positive now recovered.

-No new COVID-19 related deaths were reported for the sixth day in a row, with that total staying at 167.
+No new COVID-19 related deaths were reported over the last 24 hours, with that total at 167.